hkamran80/articles/Using Local Storage to Store Vuetify's Dark Theme State/Revised Article.md

 }
 ```

-With the function implemented, we now need to read it.
+With the toggle function implemented, we now need to create a function to load the data and set it when the page starts.
 We can have the site automatically pick up the theme state from the browser with the `prefers-color-scheme` CSS media query ([read more](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)) and/or the local storage state.
 The `prefers-color-scheme` state is set by your system -- to set the dark mode state on your computer, check out the following guides for [macOS](https://support.apple.com/en-us/HT208976) or [Windows](https://blogs.windows.com/windowsexperience/2019/04/01/windows-10-tip-dark-theme-in-file-explorer/).

 To do this, we will use a Vue [lifecycle hook](https://michaelnthiessen.com/call-method-on-page-load) named `mounted` which is called, you guessed it (I hope), when the page is mounted.
 We'll add `mounted() {}` underneath the `methods` object.